syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 ![](/aspnet/Diagram/Getting-Started_images/Getting-Started_img3.png)

 * Default values for all connectors can be set using default settings.
-For example if all nodes have same 'Labels', we can move such properties into `DefaultSettings`by using below below code example.
+For example if all connectors have same 'Labels' appearance, we can move such properties into `DefaultSettings.Connector` by using below below code example.

 {% highlight c# %}
     //Default Settings